Chair: Laurence Baker, PhD

 Please include as much relevant information as possible in your nominating statement.
 The awards are presented at the NYSPA Annual Convention.

-The Allen V. Williams Award is NYSPA's highest honor and is given on the basis of any one, or more, of the following criteria:
+The Allen V. Williams, Jr. Memorial Award is NYSPA's highest honor and is given on the basis of any one, or more, of the following criteria:

 Distinguished Service Awards